flucoma/flucoma-core/.github/ISSUE_TEMPLATE/bug_and_unexpected_behaviour_report.md

 ---

 **Please tell us what you were doing.**
 The more details we have the easier it is to understand the problem.
+Please include example code to reproduce the situation if possible.

 ***What was the expected result?***